Charlie9009/CI_PP5_INSTRUMENTA/README.md

 * I want to implement a feature so the users can have a bigger profile with images and more personal info to give a more personal experience on review fields

 * I want to implement a feature for the delete buttons to have validation before deleting

+* In the future I want to implement another newsletter service, where I can add products, sales and more.

 ## Technologies used